metagoto/jsxx/README.md

 Usage
 -----

-The library is header only.
+The library is header-only.
 No need to build anything.
 To use it in you project, make your compiler aware of the jsxx include path (`-I/path/to/jsxx/include`) and enable the C++11 support with `-std=c++11` for clang or gcc.

 Quick example: